Department of Health and Rehabilitation Sciences

 OTHS 6240.
 OT Entrepreneurship and Business.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Overview of issues related to management in varied occupational therapy practice settings.
 Topics include, but not limited to: management functions, service provisions, reimbursement, business aspects of practice, marketing, accounting, quality management and entrepreneurship.
-Business plan completed and shared at end of course.
+Business plan developed.
+Hybrid Delivery.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6241.
 Program Development, Prevention and Wellness in OT Practice.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).